Mechthild of Magdeburg

 Mechthild began having mystical experiences in her early teens.
 At her confessor’s urging she started recording them around 1250 and continued for the next thirty years.
 The result is The Flowing Light of the Godhead (Das fließende Licht der Gottheit), a sequence of visions, dialogues, prose poems, and theological reflections written in Middle Low German.
 It is the earliest substantial mystical work in any German vernacular and prefigures by half a century the work of Eckhart and Tauler.

 Her mysticism is bridal and erotic in the medieval sense: the soul as bride, God as bridegroom, their union as a love affair conducted in courtly imagery.
 She is also bold.
 She speaks back to God, complains, demands, plays.
-She criticised the corruption of the clergy of her time so directly that she had to spend her last years in protective custody at the Cistercian convent of Helfta.
+She criticised the corruption of the clergy of her time so directly that her position became unsafe, and she spent her last years in the shelter of the convent of Helfta, then the leading centre of women’s mystical writing in Germany.